boraozgen/website/content/resume.md

 ## Interests

-- Modern system programming languages such as Rust and Zig.
-I follow blogs and occasionally develop small projects to keep up-to-date.
-C/C++ is not going anywhere soon, so modern C/C++ too.
-Keeping an eye on Ada/SPARK for formal verification on safety-critical systems.
+- Modern system programming languages such as Rust and Zig
+    - I follow blogs and occasionally develop small projects to keep up-to-date.
+    - C/C++ is not going anywhere soon, so modern C/C++ too.
+    - Keeping an eye on Ada/SPARK for formal verification on safety-critical systems.
-- Modern RTOSs such as Zephyr and NuttX.
-I developed many projects with Mbed OS but since it has been abandoned by Arm, I am exploring alternatives.
+- Modern RTOSs such as Zephyr and NuttX
+    - I developed many projects with Mbed OS but since it has been abandoned by Arm, I am exploring alternatives.
+- Emerging communication technologies
-- Modern communication technologies such as CoAP, lwm2m, Bluetooth Mesh.
+    - CoAP, LwM2M, Bluetooth Mesh, Matter etc.
+- Software engineering
-- Software quality: Static & dynamic analysis, testing, emulation
+    - Quality assurance: Static & dynamic analysis, testing, emulation
+    - Requirements engineering and system design tools (UML/SysML)
+- Open-source software
+    - Contributing back to the community
+- Multi-core systems
-- Multi-core systems: SMP on MCUs and AMP with Linux-MCU combination.
+    - SMP on MCUs and AMP with Linux-MCU combination
-- Hardware platforms: RISC-V
+- Embedded Linux
-- (Real) Embedded Linux: I have some experience with Buildroot and Qt5 but I would like to explore deeper embedded Linux with Yocto and driver development.
+    - I have some experience with Buildroot and Qt5 but I would like to explore deeper embedded Linux with Yocto and driver development.
-- Linux desktop OS and tools: Unfortunately Windows was traditionally a prerequisite for embedded development, however I am observing that more and more tools support Linux, so I might try switching to a Linux development machine soon.
+- Linux desktop OS and tools
+    - Unfortunately Windows was traditionally a prerequisite for embedded development, however I am observing that more and more tools support Linux, so I might try switching to a Linux development machine soon.
 I know some essential Linux commands but would like to learn more.
-- Formal requirements engineering and system design tools (UML/SysML)
-- Computer networks and distributed systems

-## Non-interests

-- Hardware development
+- RISC-V architecture
-- Web/mobile frontend development
-- Archaic programming languages and build systems
-- Proprietary/closed-source systems and frameworks

 ## Work Experience